 Did you know that worldwide, as many as 1.6 million hip fractures occur every year?
-Treating hip fractures is an area of specialty for Dr. Christopher Farrell of Maryland Orthopedic Institute in Bethesda, Maryland.
+Treating hip fractures is an area of specialty for Dr. Christopher Farrell in Silver Spring, Maryland.
 If you or a loved one is in need of top quality orthopedic care from a personable, compassionate surgeon, schedule an appointment to meet with Dr. Farrell and discuss your unique set of needs.
 Online scheduling is available, making it easy to find a time that fits your busy schedule, or you can call the office.

 Hip fractures, or breaks, can occur several different ways.
 Some fractures are the result of a traumatic injury like a car crash or workplace accident.
 Others occur due to weakened bones and falls.